angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 It might be!
 A lot of people have been working on the deck for a long time and have very likely tried the card out if considered potentially playable.
-Feel free to ask on the Discord but please don't get too defensive if informed that the card was tried and didn't hit the mark.
+Feel free to ask on the Discord but don't get too defensive if informed that the card was tried and didn't hit the mark.
 If you are new to the deck I would advise getting a few reps under your belt playing it first before delving into the spicier areas of the card pool.
 This doesn't mean you shouldn't consider new things but do check first as likely it has been tried and rejected before.

-For a list of _off-meta_ cards which have been tried before and discussion on them please check out the [playables appendix](/appendices/playables/).
+For a list of _off-meta_ cards which have been tried before and discussion on them check out the [playables appendix](/appendices/playables/).

 :::row{variant=CENTERED}
 Drown in the Loch